Sushil346/Student_Approval_Project/README.md

-readme_content = """# Admission Prediction with Logistic Regression
+"""# Admission Prediction with Logistic Regression

 This project implements **logistic regression from scratch** to predict student admission based on given features.